NanH5837/LettuceMOTS/README.md

 ```

 ### Pretrained weights
-We provide three pre-trained models trained on the LettuceMOTS dataset, and you can also choose a suitable model from YOLO-V5 training.
+We provide three pre-trained models trained on the LettuceMOTS dataset, and you can also choose a pre-trained model trained on COCO from [YOLO-V5](https://github.com/ultralytics/yolov5) training.
+You can find three trained models [here](https://drive.google.com/drive/folders/1SMZTGZ3_H2yc86TUFeOvKptj_iwBS2Nf?usp=sharing).
 ### Train
 After completing the above steps, you can perform the following operations to train the segmentation network: